-Specific Requirements
+Requirements

 The NPPO is responsible for the establishment, maintenance and verification of a PFA.
 Other public officers and private individuals and organizations may participate in the delivery of the program under the authority of the NPPO.
-The NPPO plays a role in documentation requirements, surveillance, consultation resulting in termination/reinstatement of a PFA and implementation of corrective actions in the event of detection of Karnal bunt.
+The NPPO plays a role in documentation requirements, surveillance, consultation resulting in termination/ reinstatement of a PFA and implementation of corrective actions in the event of detection of Karnal bunt.

-1. Establishment of a Karnal bunt free area
+1. Establishment of a Karnal bunt PFA

-The NPPO of the country seeking recognition of a Karnal bunt PFA should document the following geographic, production, regulatory measures or phytosanitary requirements for movement of regulated articles, surveillance and sampling data:
+The NPPO of the country seeking recognition of a Karnal bunt PFA should provide documentation on the following, when available:

-1.1 Geographic description of the pest free area
+1.1 Geographic description of the PFA

-Information should be provided on delimitation of the Karnal bunt pest-free area which should include its location and geographic coordinates illustrated by maps that indicate its limits.
-A description of prevailing climatic conditions, cultivated host material and how the PFA is isolated from Karnal bunt infested areas should also be provided. • Provide a description of infested areas near the PFA indicating their distance from Karnal bunt quarantined areas, level of infection (if that assessment is made), cultivated hosts, infested surface area or size of field, geographic coordinates, and climatic conditions.
+The delimitation of the Karnal bunt PFA should include its location and geographic coordinates illustrated by maps that indicate its limits.
+A description of prevailing climatic conditions, cultivated host material and how the PFA is isolated from areas with Karnal bunt should also be provided.
+Additionally, the following should be provided:

-• If there is a buffer zone between the PFA and the infested areas, its size, geographic boundaries, cultivated crop species must be indicated as well as a description of the reasons why it was established.
-The size of this buffer zone will need to be determined on a case by case basis, taking into account the relevant factors which could impact on the establishment and spread of Karnal bunt.

-• Provide information on controls or points of verification of movement and illustrate these by maps that indicate actual limits/boundaries, as well as any major landmarks, roads, sea ports, airports, etc.
+- A description of areas with Karnal bunt near the PFA indicating their distance from Karnal bunt quarantined areas, level of infection (if that assessment is made), cultivated hosts, affected area or size of field, geographic coordinates, and climatic conditions. - Whether there is a buffer zone between the PFA and the affected areas, its size, geographic boundaries, cultivated crop species as well as a description of the reasons of why it was established.
+The size of this buffer zone will need to be determined on a case by case basis, taking into account the relevant factors which could impact on the introduction of Karnal bunt (see ISPM 4: 1995 and ISPM 10: 1999 for further information on the establishment of PFAs). - A list of controls or points of verification of movement and illustrate these by maps that indicate actual limits/boundaries, as well as any major landmarks, roads, sea ports, airports, etc.